 Scott Layne, M.D.

-Dr. Layne is a physician-scientist who is known for cross-disciplinary work involving biology, virology, applied physics, and policy related issues.
-He graduated from Case Western Reserve University School of Medicine and engaged in residencies at the University of California at San Francisco, Loma Linda University and the UCLA Medical Center, where he specialized in Anesthesiology, Psychiatry and Internal Medicine respectively.
-He was fellowship trained in Infectious Disease at the UCLA Medical Center.
-Dr. Layne is the author of numerous publications and a professional member of the Infectious Diseases Society of America, American College of Physicians and Infectious Disease Association of California.
+Dr. Scott Layne is a physician and scientist who is known for cross-disciplinary work involving biology, virology, applied physics, and policy-related issues.
+He graduated from Case Western Reserve University School of Medicine and engaged in residencies at the University of California at San Francisco, Loma Linda University, and the UCLA Medical Center, where he specialized in Anesthesiology, Psychiatry, and Internal Medicine.
+The physician is fellowship-trained in Infectious Disease by the UCLA Medical Center.
+Dr. Scott Layne is the author of numerous publications and a professional member of the Infectious Diseases Society of America, the American College of Physicians, and the Infectious Disease Association of California.
+He is a Professor at the Saint John's Cancer Institute, Professor Emeritus at the UCLA School of Public Health, and a former Staff Member at the Los Alamos National Laboratory and Lawrence Livermore National Laboratory.

 Conditions Dr. Scott Layne Treats at Cedars-Sinai Marina del Rey Hospital